eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 The mutex is used to provide thread-safety and protect `m_receiveHandler` because it is accessed concurrently.

-If a receive handler is not needed `GetNewSamples()` can be used in a polling manner.
+If a receive handler is not needed, `GetNewSamples()` can be used in a polling manner.

 #### `FieldSubscriber`